-The RTST Sir Peter Hall Director Award 2019 will be awarded to an up-and-coming director for demonstration of excellent directing skills and appreciation of how to create theatre that appeals to regional audiences in a rigorous competitive process organised by the RTST in conjunction with Curve.
-We are particularly keen to see candidates from a diversity of backgrounds, interests and needs, pitching productions that authentically mirror UK audiences.
-We welcome applications from parents and carers who need to balance their caring responsibilities with their working lives.
+The RTST Sir Peter Hall Director Award 2019 is awarded to an up-and-coming director for demonstration of excellent directing skills and appreciation of how to create theatre that appeals to regional audiences in a rigorous competitive process organised by the RTST in conjunction with Curve.
+We were particularly keen to see candidates from a diversity of backgrounds, interests and needs, pitching productions that authentically mirror UK audiences.
+We welcomed applications from parents and carers who need to balance their caring responsibilities with their working lives.

 In the case of a proposed adaptation of a novel, film or non-English language play, a candidate had to specify an ideal choice of writer to undertake the adaptation.
 The candidate had to give reasons for their choice of writer, and how they would like the writer to approach the adaptation.